Skip to main content

 George Washington's Mount Vernon, 3200 Mount Vernon Memorial Highway, Mount Vernon, VA 2212

-Oktoberfest at The Wharf – Oct.
-5
+Oktoberfest at The Wharf

 One of DC’s most popular gathering places offers a day filled with Oktoberfest-themed activities free of charge.
-On Oct.
-5, The Wharf welcomes you to don your dirndl or lederhosen and enjoy the Wiener 500 Dachshund Dash, a stein-hoisting championship and polka on the pier, which includes a free polka dance class on Transit Pier.
+The Wharf welcomes you to don your dirndl or lederhosen and enjoy the Wiener 500 Dachshund Dash, a stein-hoisting championship and polka on the pier, which includes a free polka dance class on Transit Pier.

 More Information | Free Admission